RarelyCharlie/rarelycharlie.github.io/_draft/ghosts.md

 In this example, the member has abandoned the chat.
 The listener presses the End Live Chat button (1:20 PM) but there is no response from the member.
 When the chat times out and switches to messages mode (1:28 PM), the system knows that the chat was abandoned because the member didn't respond.

-If the person who pressed the End Live Chat button sends a message more than 5 minutes into the ending period, the ending period is cancelled and the chat is resumed.

-The conversation header now says Live <i class="fa fa-comments-o"></i> and the message timer is running.

 ![Screenshot](/assets/ghosts/ss03.png)
 Live chat resumed
 {:.caption}

-When the live chat ends it switches to messages mode.
-The messages are not cleared, because either chatter might want to continue sending messages in offline mode.
+In this example the person who pressed the End Live Chat button sends a message more than 5 minutes into the ending period.
+The ending period is cancelled and the chat is resumed.
+The conversation header now says Live <i class="fa fa-comments-o"></i> and the message timer is running.

 ### Supporting proposals to provide clarity and set expectations